-Every year the Women's Mini Marathon brings thousands of women from all over Ireland and overseas out onto the streets of Dublin and 2002 was no different.
+The Women's Mini Marathon continues to bring thousands from all over Ireland onto the streets of Dublin.

 A manic Monday for many on the streets of Dublin.
 The women's mini marathon attracted thousands.